mochi-hpc/mochi-doc/docs/source/interop.rst

 has an :code:`mid` property, and so on.

-If you have a Mochi library developped in C or C++ and want to make a Python binding for it that is compatible with PyMargo, we recommend that you look at how `Yokan <https://github.com/mochi-hpc/mochi-yokan>`_ does it, in its `python` folder.
+If you have a Mochi library developped in C or C++ and want to make a Python binding for it that is compatible with PyMargo, we recommend that you follow the same capsule-based approach: expose your native handles as Python capsules and wrap them in higher-level, object-oriented Python classes.

 Serialization in PyMargo relies on Python's `pickle` module, hence it is not possible to register an RPC with :code:`MARGO_REGISTER` or :code:`engine::define()`